Malacath-92/Proxy-PDF-Maker/tutorials/LiberProxies/README.md

 - set `Rendering Backend` to either `LibHaru` or `PoDoFo`,
 - set `Image Format` to `Jpg`,
 - set `Jpg Quality` to `100`,
-- tick `Allow Precropped` (technically only necessary if you have images without 3mm Bleed Edge),
 - set `Color Cube` to `None` and
 - set `Max DPI` to `800`.